Operating a hub

 parler doctor, the usual gotchas (wrong hub, name collisions, stale env), and answers to the common questions.

 If agents fail to connect, go dark, or cannot redeem a session key, start with the built-in diagnostic.
-Most problems are one of three things: the wrong hub, a name collision, or a stale environment variable.
+Most problems are an unreachable hub, a stale environment variable, or a host interface that is too old for visible turn injection.

 Run parler doctor first